marnold/marnold.github.io/about.md

 ### Ok but, Who are you?

 Good question, Glad you asked.
 I am Matt Arnold.
-A computer programmer who sometimes moonlights as a disability rights activist, and armature historian of technology.
+A computer programmer who sometimes moonlights as a disability rights activist, and hoobyist historian of technology.
 You've reached the place where I put my Resume and Brag about stuff I've done.
 I occasionally blog about things that interest me.